selfcommunity/api-docs/source/includes/endpoints/_notification.md

-*deleted_for_advertising* | deleted by moderator with motivation the content is advertising | The author of the contribute *deleted_for_aggressive* | deleted by moderators with motivation the content is aggressive | The author of the contribute *deleted_for_vulgar* | deleted by moderators with motivation the content is vulgar | The author of the contribute *deleted_for_generic* | deleted by moderators with a generic motivation | The author of the contribute *deleted_for_poor* | deleted by moderators with motivation the content is poor | The author of the contribute *deleted_for_offtopic* | deleted by moderators with motivation the content is offtopic | The author of the contribute *undeleted_for* | the post has been rehabilitated by the moderators | The author of the contribute
+*deleted_for_advertising* | deleted by moderator with motivation the content is advertising | The author of the contribute *deleted_for_aggressive* | deleted by moderators with motivation the content is aggressive | The author of the contribute *deleted_for_vulgar* | deleted by moderators with motivation the content is vulgar | The author of the contribute *deleted_for_poor* | deleted by moderators with motivation the content is poor | The author of the contribute *deleted_for_offtopic* | deleted by moderators with motivation the content is offtopic | The author of the contribute *undeleted_for* | the post has been rehabilitated by the moderators | The author of the contribute